engity-com/bifroest/docs/reference/configuration.md

 Defines how the SSH connections itself will behave.

 <<property("session", "Session", "session/index.md")>>
-Defines how the sessions inside Bifröst are handled, where and how.
+Defines where and how the sessions inside Bifröst are handled.

 <<property("flows", "Flow", "flow.md", required=True)>>
 Defines which flows are evaluated for user sessions.

 <<property("housekeeping", "Housekeeping", "housekeeping.md")>>
-Defines how Bifröst will clean up it's sessions and connections.
+Defines how Bifröst will clean up its sessions and connections.

 ## Examples